 Outside of his patent litigation practice, Mr. Brogan has taken a lead role in several trademark cancellation and opposition proceedings.
 Mr. Brogan also has assisted numerous clients, ranging from start-ups to established corporations, with the strategic development and maintenance of their patent and trademark portfolios.

 Mr. Brogan is honored regularly for his work in the patent litigation, IP and technology areas.
 For the past two years in a row, he has been named the "Colorado IP Litigator of the Year" by Managing Intellectual Property (2014, 2015) for his outstanding achievement in IP litigation.
 He has also been recognized by the same publication as an "IP Star," receiving the highest ranking for his patent contentious work.
-He is named one of the top patent litigators in the United States (Legal 500 2015) and has been ranked in Chambers USA every year since 2005 and most recently was ranked in Band 1 for Intellectual Property in Colorado.
-In the 2012 edition of Chambers USA, Mr. Brogan was described by a client as being "a superb lawyer," "articulate," "efficient" and "always available for his clients."
+He is named one of the top patent litigations in the United States (Legal 500 2016) and has been ranked in the top-tiers by Chambers USA every year since 2005 for Intellectual Property in Colorado.
+In a recent edition of Chambers USA, Mr. Brogan was described by a client as being "a superb lawyer," "articulate," "efficient" and "always available for his clients."
 Further, another client indicated he/she couldn't "say enough good things about" the Colorado IP group that Mr. Brogan leads.
 In addition, he has been recognized numerous times as a leader in patent litigation, patent, IP and technology law by Best Lawyers in America.
 He was also named to Intellectual Asset Management's (IAM) Patent 1000 list, an exclusive recognition reserved for the top patent practitioners in the world.
 In the most recent edition of IAM Patent 1000, clients described Mr. Brogan as a litigator who is "head and shoulders above the competition" and "technically proficient, exceptionally knowledgeable and tremendously diligent."
 In addition, Mr. Brogan is named to 5280 Denver Magazine's list of "Denver's Top Lawyers," one of only four attorneys to be recognized as a leader in IP litigation.